Skip Niseko, head to Tomamu this winter

 A new ski resort just opened in Hokkaido and it’s the perfect holiday destination for your family this coming winter.

-With the weather in Singapore constantly hovering between 25ºC to 31ºC, it’s hard not to dream about escaping to a new ski resort with powdery white snow.
+With the weather in Singapore constantly hovering between 25ºC to 31ºC, it’s hard not to dream about escaping to ski resort with powdery white snow.
 Why can’t we all have fun-filled adventures in sub-zero temperatures to escape the heat of the sun?

 Lucky for you, dear readers, we’ve found a new holiday destination for you and your family, and it’s just two flights away from Singapore: Tomamu.